happywang23/getting-started/README.md

              - Also, you can adjust the number of CPUs and memory while importing (this will depend upon the capacity of  your machine).
 - Set up Clion as described in Option 1

-# Alternate Instructions  - Option 3 (Only if the above steps did not work for you)
+# Alternate Instructions for Step 3 - Option 3 (Only if the above steps did not work for you)

 If the vagrant approach does not work for you, create a new xubuntu vm manually on your machine.